tedkotz/ternary/math/README.md

 ### Functional Completeness

+If the goal is to implement this system, it can be nice to know what is the minimum set of operations needed to create any arbitrarily complicated function.

 #### Single Input Completeness

 The goal here is determining what subset of the single input gates do we need to create any single input gate.